Buying Condominium Versus Single-Family Homes Mortgage Guidelines

 - Driver’s License

 - Condo Questionnaire (or information to request a questionnaire)

 As you can see from this article, we are experts in condo financing.
 We encourage you to reach out directly to us for any condo related questions.
 Please call Mike Gracz on 630-659-7644 for more information or text for faster response.
-Gustan Cho Associates are available seven days a week, mornings and evenings.
+The team at Gustan Cho Associates is available seven days a week, mornings and evenings.
 We offer top-notch customer service and strive to be up to date on all mortgage guidelines.
 The majority of our clients have either been denied by another lender or not getting the customer service they deserve.
 We look forward to helping you with all of your mortgage needs.